ManuelMBaumann/vanilla-python-ci/docs/vanilla-python-ci.rst

 vanilla-python-ci
 =================

-Automatically generated from code documentation.
+The information below is automatically generated from the docstring in our code documentation.

 .. automodule:: vanilla-python-ci.main